Cordyline banksii

 Cultivation

-Under glass, grow in pots of loam-based potting compost with full light.
+Under glass, grow in pots of peat-free, loam-based potting compost with full light.
 Water moderately while in growth and apply a balanced liquid fertiliser monthly; water sparingly in winter.
-Outdoors, grow in a warm, south-facing position with some overhead protection from larger trees; wrap the truck with horticultural fleece if very cold weather is forecast.
+Outdoors, grow in a warm, south-facing position and provide winter protection; wrap with biodegradable horticultural fleece or bring containers inside if very cold weather is forecast.
 See cordyline cultivation for further information

 Propagation